Matt-Boggs/Lets-Hit-the-Slopes/README.md

 Images go here

 ## Concept:
 Our goal in developing this app was to be able to check on ski resort conditions at a certain location.
 Due to API use constraints, this ski resort is in Pila, Italy.
-The Home page gives you current base and peak conditions at the Pila resort, as well as a tool to convert pass prices to the users chosen currency.
-As well, there is a thumbnail of the pila ski resort map, that takes you to a seperate map page, with some information about the resort, i.e. run locations, and information on how to use the interactive map, etc.
+The Home page gives you current base and peak conditions at the Pila resort, and a tool to convert pass prices to the users chosen currency.
+As well, there is a thumbnail of the pila ski resort map that takes you to a seperate map page, with some information about the resort, i.e. run locations, and information on how to use the interactive map, etc.

 In addition, we have a credits page with some info on the team members that were instrumental to this project's success